ChrisZie/HugoSymphony/content/volunteerism/_index.md

       Your passion and determination have brought you here.
 Let's now take your impact to the next level.
 You bring the vision, we'll bring the rest.

 service_item:
+  - name: __MANAGEMENT__
+    icon: images/responsive.svg
+    serviceDetailLink: operational
+    color: yellow
+    question1: Did you know that
+    graph: 1
+    data: 6.9 Billion
+    bar: 3
+    question2: hours were put in last year by international volunteers from **just** the USA alone, with even more from Europe?
+    answer: 'How many of those hours were donated to you?<br>
+    Volunteers only invest their time and effort with you if you are able to manage them effectively.<br><br>
+    Our volunteer programs attract, train, coordinate, and, best of all, keep volunteers coming back.'

+  - name: __WEB__ __DESIGN__
+    icon: "images/money.svg"
+    serviceDetailLink: webdesign
+    color: blue
+    question1: Did you know that
+    graph: 1
+    data: 88%
+    bar: 2
+    question2: of visitors, including volunteers and donors, will never return to your website after a **single** bad experience?
+    answer: 'How many volunteers is your website attracting?<br>
+    Volunteers and donors expect your website to look and perform professionally.<br><br>
+    Our websites are beautiful to look at, quick to load, fully secure, and are made mobile-first.'

+  - name: __MARKETING__
+    icon: "images/responsive.svg"
+    serviceDetailLink: marketing
+    color: red
+    question1: Did you know that
+    graph: 1
+    data: $102 Billion
+    bar: 1
+    question2: is being invested by Marketers in Social Media advertising this year alone, more than **all** other marketing options?
+    answer: 'How many new followers did you get this year?<br>
+    Your volunteers will look you up on Social Media to double-check if you are actually active first.<br><br>
+    Our Profiles and Posting Guides grow followers enables them to become volunteers and donors.'

+  - name: __FUNDRAISING__
+    icon: "images/responsive.svg"
+    serviceDetailLink: fundraising
+    color: yellow
+    question1: Did you know that
+    graph: 2
+    data_left :
+      - fact: INDIVIDUAL DONOR
+        bar: 1
+      - fact: GOVERNMENT GRANT
+        bar: 2
+      - fact: CORPORATE SPONSOR
+        bar: 3
+    question2: Individual Donors should provide over 70% of all your donations and are almost **always** inspired by good marketing?
+    answer: 'Who are your best and most invested donors?<br>
+    Volunteers are your biggest donors if you give them the most user-friendly tools to do so.<br><br>
+    Our fundraising strategies use your website, Social Media, and more to get, and keep, superb donors.'

   - name: __MASTER__ __PLAN__
     icon: "images/money.svg"
     serviceDetailLink: masterplan